Chapter 1: Real Numbers

 Click the steps to reveal the logic flow used in Board Exams.

-Proof of irrationality of v3, v5 follows the same steps as v2.
-Only replace 2 by the respective prime.
+Proof of irrationality of $\sqrt{3}$, $\sqrt{5}$ follows the exact same steps as $\sqrt{2}$.
+Simply replace 2 with the respective prime throughout.

 Competency Based Question (Case Study)